yeweidaniel/full-stack-challenge/README.md

 	* Admin Credentials: 1/secret

 ##Assumptions
-1. Each employee can't see another employee's review, but can add feedbacks to the other employee.
+1. Each employee can't see another employee's review or feedback.
-2. Each employee can't see feedbacks provided by other employees.
 2. Only the admin can see every employee's complete review

+##Limitations
+1. The API serves static files, changes are not persisted by a DB server.

 ##Design: